RoyChen4212/Aemon/README.md

 $ git push --tags
 ```

-Once the realese is ready, you should update `aemon` version in `varys` `package.json` file and run:
+Once the realese is ready, you should update the `aemon` version in the `varys` `package.json` file and run:

 ```
 $ npm install